LavaCode/gwennies-webshop/notes.md

 ## Known bugs
 1. reduce item in cart delivers NaN

 ## Late priority:
 1. homepage styling
 2. change content

-## "Wish we did this in the beginning"
+## "Wish we did this in the beginning" -- most likely to be added to 'Late priority'
 1. Button component